HCK-CI/AutoHCK/README.md

-    -c, --commit <commit_hash>       Commit hash for CI status update --diff <diff_file>           Path to text file containing a list of changed source files --svvp                       Run SVVP tests for specified platform instead of driver tests -h, --help                       Show this message
+    -c, --commit <commit_hash>       Commit hash for CI status update --diff <diff_file>           Path to text file containing a list of changed source files --svvp                       Run SVVP tests for specified platform instead of driver tests --manual                     Run and prepare the machine for tests, but do not run the tests themselves -h, --help                       Show this message
 Usage: auto_hck.rb install [install options]